Skip to main content

 1. Automated Report Generation

-Every day at midnight, an automated job generates a report listing all vehicles whose insurance coverage started or stopped during the previous day.
+Every day at midnight, an automated job generates a report listing all vehicles whose insurance coverage changed during the previous day (started, stopped, suspended, reactivated, or first payment received).
 The report includes:

 • Vehicle registration number